-A Closer Look at RIPE100’s Qualifying Practices: Alternate Wetting and Drying for Rice
+A Closer Look at the RIPE Proposal’s Qualifying Practices: Alternate Wetting and Drying for Rice

-We found that farmers who adopt AWD reduce greenhouse gas emissions by nearly 2 metric tons per acre for a public value of $39 per acre.
-This is a large amount of GHG savings per acre!
-And yet the practice does so much more for the environment that doesn’t get captured in that GHG value alone.
-This practice also provides over $40 per acre in water savings and $19 per acre in water quality benefits.
+Farmers who adopt AWD reduce greenhouse gas emissions by nearly 2 metric tons per acre for a public value of $98 per acre.
+The practice also provides over $40 per acre in water savings and $13 per acre in water quality benefits.
 Review our methodology and sources for this practice here.